MetaBorgCube/oopsla18-artifact/README.md

   this artifact.

 - An implementation of the Statix language, embedded in the Spoofax language workbench.
+A test suite of unit tests for Statix is included in the artifact.

 - Language implementations for the three case studies in the paper.
-Each implementation is fully operational and includes a static semantics definition in Statix, some example programs, and a test suite to test the static semantics.
+Each implementation includes a static semantics definition in Statix, some example programs, and a test suite to test the static semantics.
+The implementations provide source code editors with syntax highlighting and type checking.
+The result of type checking is simply yes or no at the moment, and no detailed error messages are shown in the editors.

 ## Getting Started